The inaugural Vermont Mandolin Festival will be held on Saturday September 28, 2019 at Next Stage Arts Project in Putney, VT.

 Keith is a faculty member of the Brattleboro Music Center (BMC) and the artistic director of the BMC’s Northern Roots Traditional Music Festival in Brattleboro Vermont which he founded in 2008.
 He was a featured performer in the Boston Revels 2016 Christmas show and he is the music director for the WGBH Boston public radio’s annual Celtic Sojourn St Partick’s Day concerts held at Sander’s Theater and elsewhere in New England.

-August Watters is a multi-stylistic, improvising mandolinist, composer/arranger, conductor and teacher.
-He is deeply involved in today’s revival of this elegant instrument, and has made significant contributions to the recovery and advancement of its musical traditions.
-His work as an interpreter, improviser, composer and arranger bridges contemporary classical music, jazz, bluegrass, folk music traditions, and the historical concert mandolin repertoire.
+August Watters is a multi-stylistic mandolinist, composer/arranger, and teacher, with a special interest in the historical roots of the American mandolin.
+His work as an interpreter, author, composer and arranger bridges contemporary classical music, bluegrass, jazz, folk music traditions, and the historical concert mandolin repertoire.

 Flynn Cohen is a professional mandolin and acoustic guitar player with a long resume as both a performer and a teacher.
 He is a founding member of the nationally-touring American folk band Low Lily, and was a visiting lecturer in Music at both Keene State College and Bridgewater State University.
 Flynn has degrees in Music from Dartington College of Arts in Devon, England where he was a guitar student of John Renbourn, and Mills College in Oakland, California where he was a classical mandolin student of Paul Binkley (of the Modern Mandolin Quartet).
 He specializes in Irish traditional music and bluegrass mandolin styles, as well as new classical music for mandolins and guitars.
 He has performed at the Library of Congress and the Kennedy Center in Washington D.C. and Carnegie Hall and Lincoln Center in New York.